random689/tp/docs/DeveloperGuide.md

 ![MeetSequenceDiagram](images/MeetSequenceDiagramRef.png)

-Whenever a meeting is added to the list, the meeting will be inserted in a way such that the earliest meeting (in terms of date) is at the top of the list, and the latest meeting is at the back of the list.
+Whenever a `Meeting` object is added to the `NonConflictMeetingList`, the `Meeting` will be inserted in a way such that the earliest meeting (in terms of date and time) is at the top of the list, and the latest meeting is at the back of the list.
+This allows users to focus on the more recent upcoming meetings.

 #### Design considerations

 **Aspect: Representation of a Meeting**

 * **Alternative 1 (current choice):** Meeting is not linked with any contacts in NewAddressBook.
-  * Pros: Users can have more flexibility in planning meetings with any persons, provided they specify the type of persons (parents, teachers, or students) attending the meeting.
+  * Pros: Users can have more flexibility in planning meetings with students/teachers/parents that are not stored in NewAddressBook.
-  * Cons: Users will need to come up with their own title for each meeting
+  * Cons: Users will need to come up with their own title for each meeting to describe who they are meeting with.

 * **Alternative 2:** Meeting references a Person (either Student or Teacher) stored in NewAddressBook.
-  * Pros: User just have to specify the type and index of the Person in the list and the UI would generate a pre-defined title with the specified person's name
+  * Pros: Users just have to specify the type and index of the Person in the list and the UI would generate a pre-defined title with the specified person's name
-  * Cons: Harder to implement, as there is a need to update or remove meetings whenever the referenced Person is updated or removed.
+  * Cons: Harder to implement, as there is a need to update or remove meetings whenever the referenced Person is updated or removed from NewAddressBook.
+Furthermore, users cannot schedule meetings with persons that are not stored in NewAddressBook, e.g. parents.

-We chose alternative 1 because it makes the application easier to use.
-That way, users do not have to add in a contact into the address book in order to have a meeting with them.
+We chose alternative 1 because it makes the application easier to use and provides more flexibility.
+That way, users do not have to add in a contact into NewAddressBook in order to have a meeting with them.

 ### Filter command